-I don't have the economics background to speak to the feasibility of universal basic income, so I'm not going to try, but after a conversation on the topic with Shira of ShiraDest, I thought it would be interesting to explore the potential benefits for people with mental illness.
-What universal basic income is While various… Continue reading The Benefits of Universal Basic Income for People with Mental Illness
+I don't have the economics background to speak to the feasibility of universal basic income, so I won't try; however, I did want to explore the potential benefits for people with mental illness.
+What universal basic income is While various implementations have been proposed, at its core, universal basic income (UBI) has several basic characteristics.… Continue reading Universal Basic Income: Benefits for People with Mental Illness

 We all have a mix of many different factors that shape our worldview.
 I thought I'd tell you some of mine and hopefully you'll tell me some of yours.
 Growing up Education was highly valued in my family.
 My parents also believed in being very careful with money and not spending money you didn't have… Continue reading What Influences Your Worldview?